ryandejaegher/hugo-starter/content/articles/how-to-style-social-icons-squarespace-7.1.md

 articleFeatureImage = "/uploads/style-social-icons-squarespace-7-1.png"
 customize_seo = false
 date = 2020-09-24T16:01:53Z
-draft = true
 excerpt = "Learn a few cool ways to style your social icons in Squarespace 7.1.
-Change the color on hover or add a stroke!" facebook_description = "" facebook_image = "" facebook_title = ""
+Change the color on hover or create an outline icon with a stroke" facebook_description = "" facebook_image = "" facebook_title = ""